BatteriesMarch 29, 20268 min read

 Whole-Home Backup Power

 Arizona power outages during extreme heat can be dangerous.
 For whole-home backup including air conditioning, the Tesla Powerwall 3's 11,500W continuous output is a significant advantage.
 A typical Arizona 4-ton AC unit draws 3,500-5,000W.
-A single Enphase 5P unit (3,840W) cannot run a large AC on its own — you need at least two units for combined output of 7,680W.
+A single Enphase 5P unit (3,840W) cannot run a large AC on its own.
+You need at least two units for combined output of 7,680W.

 Which Is Better for Your Situation?